 Posted in: Abstract, Drawings, Featured, Fine Art, Installation, Mixed Media, New Media, Obscure, Painting, Photography, Sculpture, The Interviews, Visual Effects

-Tags: Abstract, art, art blog, empty kingdom, installation, interview, mixed media, nsfw, Photography, Robert Gligorov, Sculpture, surrealism
+Tags: Abstract, Installation, Mixed Media, NSFW, Photography, Robert Gligorov, Sculpture, surrealism